Hockey Junior Women’s World Cup: India through to semifinals after 3-0 win over South Korea

 The win put India in the semi-final for the second time in the tournament’s history, after the team reached this stage in 2013 and went on to win bronze.

-The current batch of youngsters will face the winners of the match between Netherlands and hosts South Africa for a spot in the final.
+The current batch of youngsters will face the Netherlands, who beat South Africa 5-0 in their quarterfinal.

 Respond to this article with a post